Accept Credit Cards Online Review

-If you need a processor that can also enable you to accept payments at your brick-and-mortar location, you can find several great options in our Credit Card Processing review.
-Or, if you need a processor that enables you to accept credit cards in the field, check out our Mobile Credit Card Processing review.
+If you need a processor that also enables you to accept payments at your brick-and-mortar location, you can find several great options in our Credit Card Processing review.
+Or, if you need a processor that lets you accept credit cards in the field, check out our Mobile Credit Card Processing review.
 You can also read articles about accepting credit cards online.

 Why Online Credit Card Processors Are Difficult to Evaluate

-Most processors are very proactive when it comes to data encryption and security regulations.
-If you process with a master merchant account holder or aggregator, it takes care of PCI compliance and ensures that your online dashboard and gateway are secure and meet the Payment Card Industry's Data Security Standards (PCI DSS).
+- Data Security: Most processors are very proactive when it comes to data encryption and security regulations.
+If you process with a master merchant account holder or aggregator, it takes care of PCI compliance and ensures your online dashboard and gateway are secure and meet the Payment Card Industry's Data Security Standards (PCI DSS).

 Our testers thoroughly researched each processor and reached out multiple times to each company's representatives as potential customers, at various times and on various days, by both phone and email.
 Using this information, we scored each company on pricing, consistency, ease of application and customer service.

 We found a wide variance in transparency among the processors we reviewed.
-While the best are extremely open and clearly post their pricing and terms on their websites, some post low starting rates and others don't post any key information at all.
-Companies that have flat-rate or interchange-plus pricing are often the most forthcoming with their information while the majority of the companies that offer tiered pricing do not have complete pricing information posted online.
+While the best online credit card processing companies are extremely open and clearly post their pricing and terms on their websites, some post low starting rates and others don't post any key information at all.
+Companies that have flat-rate or interchange-plus pricing are often the most forthcoming with their information while the majority of the companies that offer tiered pricing don't have much pricing information posted on their websites.